 Visiting the chimps is usually much less tiring.
 At Kibale you normally find them quite quickly and again are allowed to stay with them for up to an hour before leaving them alone.
 Especially with the chimps its sometimes hard to work out exactly who is observing who!
 When visiting the chimps you can stay at the nearby Crater lakes, an extraordinary series of long extinct volcanic now filled with water and forming a network of lakes.

 Situated in Murchison Falls National Park, which is part of the largest conservation area in Uganda, the Nile (part of the Victoria Branch which joins the Blue Nile from Ethiopia in the Sudan) falls over 40 metres through a gorge only 7 metres wide.
-The roar as over 300 square metres per second of water forces its way through is quite something and you can view them from both the bottom and top.
+The roar as over 300 square metres per second of water forces its way through is quite something and you can view the Falls from both the bottom and top.
 We like to combine a river cruise with a short hike - on our visit in August we crusied to the bottom of the Falls (about 90 minutes) game viewing along the way and then did the 45 minute Top of the Falls hike, being met at the top by our driver/guide.
 You can do this in reverse if you prefer walking down rather than up!